Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: Introduction

-Here, we present a new variant of the Conditional Gradients method using the scaling argument of the parameter-free Lazy Frank-Wolfe variant in \citep{braun2016lazifying,braun2018blended}, together with a restart scheme similar to that used for gradient methods in e.g., \citep{Nemi85,Gise14,ODon15,Ferc16,Roul17}.
+Here, we present a new variant of the Conditional Gradient method using the scaling argument of the parameter-free Lazy Frank-Wolfe variant in \citep{braun2017lazifying,braun2019blended}, together with a restart scheme similar to that used for gradient methods in e.g., \citep{Nemi85,Gise14,ODon15,Ferc16,roulet2020sharpness}.
 This yields an algorithm that dynamically adapts to the local properties of the function and the feasible region around the optimum.
 The convergence proof relies on two key conditions.
 One is a scaling inequality (Definition \ref{def:Scaling}) used to characterize the regularity of $\mathcal{C}$ in many Frank-Wolfe complexity bounds which holds on e.g., polytopes and strongly convex sets.
-The other is a local growth condition which is shown to hold generically for sub-analytic functions by the {\L}ojasiewicz factorization lemma (see e.g., \citep{bolte2007lojasiewicz}) and controls for example the impact of restart schemes as in \citep{Roul17}.
+The other is a local growth condition which is known to hold generically for sub-analytic functions by the {\L}ojasiewicz factorization lemma (see e.g., \citep{bolte2007lojasiewicz}) and controls for example the impact of restart schemes as in \citep{roulet2020sharpness}.

-Earlier work showed that a sharpness condition derived from the {\L}ojasiewicz lemma could be used to improve convergence rates of gradient methods (see e.g., \citep{Nemi85,bolte2007lojasiewicz,Kari16} for an overview), however these methods required exact knowledge of the constants appearing in the condition to achieve improved rates.
-In practice however, these constants are typically not observed.
-In contrast to this, as in \citep{Roul17,chen2018sadagrad}, we show using robust restart schemes that our algorithm does not require knowledge of these constants, thus making it essentially parameter-free.
+Earlier work showed that a sharpness condition derived from the {\L}ojasiewicz lemma could be used to improve convergence rates of gradient methods (see e.g., \citep{Nemi85,bolte2007lojasiewicz,Atto10,Baus16,karimi2016linear} for an overview).
+However, to achieve improved rates, these methods required exact knowledge of the constants appearing in the condition, which are in practice typically not observed.
+In contrast to this, as in \citep{roulet2020sharpness,chen2018sadagrad}, we show using robust restart schemes that our algorithm does not require knowledge of these constants, thus making it essentially parameter-free.